freenas/freenas-docs/userguide/storage.rst

 **Destroy Dataset:** clicking the :guilabel:`Destroy Dataset` button causes the browser window to turn red to indicate that this is a destructive action.
-The :guilabel:`Destroy Dataset` screen forces you to enable the option
-:guilabel:`I'm aware this will destroy all child datasets and snapshots within this dataset` before it will perform this action.
+Clicking :guilabel:`Yes` proceeds with the deletion.

 **Edit Options:** edit the volume properties described in :numref:`Table %s <zfs_create_dataset>`.